apache/incubator-retired-corinthia/README.md

 This is the first public release of Corinthia, and consists of a single core library called DocFormats.
 The library provides two-way conversion between OOXML word processing documents (aka Microsoft Word .docx) and HTML.
-Basic support for converting HTML to LaTeX is also provided, and support for ODF is in its early stages.
 The Microsoft Word support has previously been used in commercial applications and is fairly mature.
+Support for other file formats is in development, but not part of this release.

 The Corinthia project is part of the Apache Software Foundation [incubator](http://incubator.apache.org/incubation/Process_Description.html),